CTL Chromebook J41

 Q: Can I still buy a CTL Chromebook J41?

-Q: Could the CTL Chromebook J41 run Android apps?
+Q: Could the CTL Chromebook J41 run Android and Linux apps?

 Q: Can I upgrade the RAM or storage in the CTL Chromebook J41?

-A: No, both the 4GB RAM and 32GB eMMC storage are soldered to the motherboard and cannot be upgraded.
-However, you can expand storage using the microSD card slot for additional file storage.
+A: No. The RAM and eMMC storage are soldered and cannot be upgraded.
+The microSD card slot is the only way to add storage.